MicrosoftDocs/learn/learn-pr/azure/manage-end-end-deployment-scenarios-using-bicep-github-actions/includes/1-introduction.md

 ## What will you be doing?

 In this module, you'll learn how to extend a deployment workflow so that it deploys Azure infrastructure, applications, databases, and data together.
-You'll add a build job to your workflow that compiles an application and database project, and you'll use workflow artifacts to propagate the deployable files through your workflow.
-You'll use Bicep outputs from your workflow to integrate your workflow's components together, and you'll update your deployment job to publish your application, website, and sample data.
+You'll add build jobs to your workflow that compile an application and database project, and you'll use workflow artifacts to propagate the deployable files through your workflow.
+You'll use Bicep outputs from your workflow to integrate your workflow's components together, and you'll update your deployment jobs to publish your application, website, and sample data.

 ## What is the main goal?